fabohax/crab/README.md

 # **[!]
 Warning: Use at Your Own Risk**

-*This script automates cryptocurrency trading activities, which inherently carry risks and uncertainties.
-There is no guarantee that the bot will perform as intended or yield profits.*

 *Before deploying this script, it is crucial to understand the risks associated with cryptocurrency trading, including market volatility, liquidity risks, and regulatory challenges.*

 *It is strongly recommended to thoroughly test the bot in a simulated environment before using real funds.
 Regularly monitor its performance and adjust parameters as necessary.*

-*The creators of this script disclaim any responsibility for losses or damages resulting from its use.
-By using this script, you acknowledge and accept all risks associated with cryptocurrency trading.*